sehrgut/ardeublement/README.md

 Composition and performance modes should be pluggable.
 I studied the module systems used in Ornament and Crime, and Equation Composer. o_C's module system seemed more than I needed for this, so I went with a system similar to Equation Composer.
 To register a module, you need to include its header, add an instance of it to the registry, and update the registry count.

 I would like to get away from having all modules loaded in memory, but that's a later engineering project.

+## MIDI Clock Resolution
+The clock resolution of other projects I've seen is 100us, which provides minimal jitter, but can have diminishing returns.
+For instance, maintaining a clock of that resolution means that ticks can occur with very little jitter, but with diminishing returns.
+If so much work is being spent on maintaining a high-resolution clock, less work is available for the underlying performance, resulting in missed notes.

+If a low-jitter clock is really needed, it should probably come from outside.
+Implementing an external MIDI sync mode should be simpler than attempting to make a single Arduino handle both generative music and high-resolution clock maintenance.

+Thus, setting the resolution to 1ms.